 Securing good working conditions

 We are careful when entering new partnerships and are committed to choosing partners who share our respect for people and the environment, and who are willing to work with us to improve their practices.
 Our employees in our production offices work directly with our suppliers and their factories to form good relations, assess their performance against our Sustainability Commitment, and support them in making improvements through various programmes and activities.
-Through our Sustainable Impact Partnership Programme (SIPP) we support our business partners in raising their environmental and social performance.
+Through our Sustainable Impact Partnership Programme (SIPP), we support our business partners in raising their environmental and social performance.
 Not only do our employees in production offices have close relationships with our business partners, but also with non-governmental organisations, experts, stakeholders and local governments.
 This gives them insight into the challenges involved and an understanding of how to drive improvements locally.
-Once we form a partnership, we work together with the supplier to improve their sustainability performance through training and capacity building.
+Once we form a partnership, we work together with the supplier to improve its sustainability performance through training and capacity building.
 Sustainability performance is an important factor when deciding which suppliers to do business with.

 The Accord on Fire and Building Safety in Bangladesh